pingidentity/pingidentity-devops-getting-started/docs/deployPingDataConsoleSSO.md

 1. In a browser, go to `https://localhost:8443/console/login`

 2. You should be redirected to a PingOne login page.
-Login with a PingOne user that corresponds to a configured Root DN.
+Login with a PingOne user that corresponds to a configured root user DN (jsmith).
+You can generate an initial password for the user in PingOne.
 You should be successfully logged in to the console, where you can manage your PingDirectory instance.

 3. When you no longer want to run this stack, you can either bring the stack down (recommended), or stop the running stack.